Rare clear view of Mt Fuji from the Cerulean Tower Hotel’s Club Room

 We’ll continue on foot along the tree-lined Omotesando street, the “Champs-Elysees of Tokyo,” to see dramatic contemporary retail architecture and we will enjoy lunch at a nearby neighborhood restaurant.

 Afterward, you can return to the hotel to rest,, or join us for other options.
-There will be free time to shop and explore together or on your own in Omotesando, with suggestions and assistance from your leaders.
+There will be free time to shop and explore together on your own in Omotesando, with suggestions and assistance from your leaders.
 This is an especially lovely neighborhood for people watching, and for viewing cherry blossoms, if the timing is right…

 Another option is to visit the Nezu Museum, renowned for its exquisite traditional Japanese art.
 The signature building, recently redesigned by architect Kengo Kuma, and the renowned Japanese strolling garden await our leisurely exploration.